avoidant/avoidant.github.io/_posts/2017-09-23-bringing-issues-into-focus.md

 layout: post-no-feature
 title: Bringing issues into focus
 description: >-
-  It's already a tired mantra to repeat that confronting one's problems isn't easy.
-But doing so is so different for every person it's not possible to generalize.
+  "Confronting one's problems isn't easy" is such an overused phrase, yet its meaning is so different for everyone.
 tags: 'pain, humiliation, confronting problems'
 ---
 It's now been three weeks since restarting work.
 By jumping back into this kind of social grind I'm asking for confrontation with those elements in me that I don't want to face.
 In fact, I've been avoiding them for all of my life in both conscious and unconscious ways.